augustusnaz/laravel-google-merchant-api/README.md

 * The `insert`, `get`, `delete`, `list`, `listAcknowledged` and `scout` methods in the API classes will throw `GuzzleHttp\Exception\ClientException` if the client request is corrupted, fails, not defined or not authorised.

 * The `MOIREI\GoogleMerchantApi\Exceptions\Invalid**Input` exceptions are thrown if an unresolvable entity is passed as a content attribute.

+* The `merchant` method throws `MOIREI\GoogleMerchantApi\Exceptions\InvalidMechantDetails` if unable to resolve a merchant ID or credentials path.

 Exceptions should be handled using the `catch` function.
 If making synchronous calls, use the try-catch block.
 You'd be well advised to always catch requests (and notify your business logic), seeing that Google has a million reasons to deny any request.